True Pole: Modern Poland

 There is a large group in Polish society who believe that only they are entitled to the definition of "Pole".
 All the others are "pretend Poles", who either are poisoned by hostile propaganda or are servants (agents) of Russia and Germany, always hostile to us, and of course of the Jews and masons.
 A true Pole is a faithful listener of Radio Maryja and a reader of Gazeta Polska.
 He will not touch Gazeta Wyborcza and only tolerates Rzeczpospolita with difficulty.

 He is convinced that Poles are a noble nation, unlucky only because of their neighbors, who are their eternal enemies, and because of the wickedness of allies who always treacherously abandon us in times of need.

 Michał Nogaś wrote in Gazeta Wyborcza that the numbers of the "non-true Poles" is steadily growing.
-Below is a small sample from their list assembled by Nogaś: people who do not vote for Law and Justice, non-heteronormative people, defenders of the Białowieża Forest and other green areas, opponents of the Vistula Spit canal, opponents of the total appropriation of public media by the authorities, cyclists, vegetarians and vegans, atheists, ...
+Below is a small sample from the list assembled by Nogaś: people who do not vote for Law and Justice, non-heteronormative people, defenders of the Białowieża Forest and other green areas, opponents of the Vistula Spit canal, opponents of the total appropriation of public media by the authorities, cyclists, vegetarians and vegans, atheists, ...